 Members of the Authority have direct control over the Authority's financial and operating policies.
-The total of members' allowances paid in 2018/19 is shown in Note 29.
-During 2018/19 one Member continued their disclosure that they are the principal of a supplier to the Authority.
+The total of members' allowances paid in 2019/20 is shown in Note 29.
+One Member disclosed that they use to have a direct supplier relationship with the Authority but this finished early last year.
 Given the contractual sum is minor, we consider that this interest has been adequately declared.
 A list of organisations that have received grant funding has also been reviewed.
 Discounting town and parish councils, only minor (<£500) sums have been advanced to any that have a Councillor interest.
 No disclosures have been received for the larger grants and there is no reason to suspect that any individual has failed to declare the appropriate interest.
 A review of the Register of Members' Interests has been undertaken to ascertain if any related party interests exist.
 No material disclosures have been identified.
 The Register of Members' Interest is open to public inspection at the council office during office hours, on application, and is also available on the Council's website.